 - Be administrative staff (Confidential, Unionized, or Professional & Managerial at any level) who currently works in service of the President’s Office, the Division of the Vice-President & Provost, a Vice-Presidential Division (where the Vice-President is a member of Simcoe Hall Vice-Presidents), or the Office of Governing Council

-- Be in active status when the nominations close.
+- Be in good standing and be in active status at the University at the time nominations close.

 Successful candidates will normally have completed a minimum of three years of service at U of T by the nomination deadline.